ngalin/STM32_SimpleFOC_InlineCurrentSense/README.md

 Issues:

-* phase current measurement is not accurate, hence cannot use true FOC
+* [Resolved] phase current measurement is not accurate, hence cannot use true FOC
+  - current limit has to be set ~1-2Amps, and the PID parameters of the Q/D current loops need to be adjusted to accommodate a low-resistance motor.
+Table included [here](https://community.simplefoc.com/t/simplefoc-v2-understanding-sensor-align/806/22) records working values.

 Improvements: